Building A Budget With Allocations - All Flexibility Levels

 Unique Programs

-Early Learning Support –
+Early Learning Support

 The Early Learning Support (ELS) program is designed to meet the individual needs of students with developmental delays.
 Students in the ELS program have full-time IEPs (20+ hours of specialized instruction outside of general education) and frequently require a range of related services, such as speech and language, occupational therapy, and physical therapy.

-Communication & Education Support –
+Communication and Education Support

-The Communication & Education Support (CES) program is designed to meet the individual needs of students with significant communication issues and significant behavior issues.
+The Communication and Education Support (CES) program is designed to meet the individual needs of students with significant communication issues and significant behavior issues.
 Primarily, CES classrooms serve students who have Autism Spectrum Disorders.
 Students who have full-time IEPs (20+ hours of specialized instruction outside of general education) may also be served in CES classrooms.

-10:6 Inclusion Classroom –
+10:6 Inclusion Classroom

 The 10:6 Early Childhood Education Classroom represents a type of inclusion model used to serve students with disabilities in DCPS.
 The 10:6 Early Childhood Education Classroom is a general education classroom and does not constitute a more restrictive environment.
 The classrooms are staffed with a general education teacher, a special education teacher, and a paraprofessional and maintain a student ratio of ten general education students and six students with special needs.
 Typically, these students have a Developmental Delay (DD), Other Health Impairment (OHI), demonstrate delays in cognition, communication, social/emotional, motor, and adaptive skills.
-The following schools have 10:6 classrooms: Amidon-Bowen ES, Burroughs ES, Cleveland ES, Francis Stevens ELC, Garrison ES, and J.O.
+The following schools have 10:6 classrooms: Amidon-Bowen ES, Burroughs ES, Cleveland ES, Francis Stevens ES, Garrison ES, and J.O.
 Wilson ES.

 Resources for the ELS and CES are allocated by the Division of Specialized Instruction (DSI).
 The 10:6 classroom has a special education teacher allocated by DSI and a general education and paraprofessional allocated by ECE.